David Mandelbaum (politician)

-David Mandelbaum (born December 13, 1935) is an American Democratic Party politician, minority-owner of the Minnesota Vikings NFL team, and real estate developer.
+David Mandelbaum (born December 13, 1935) is an American Democratic Party politician, minority-owner of the Minnesota Vikings of the National Football League (NFL), and real estate developer.

 Early life

-Mandelbaum was born to a Jewish family on December 13, 1935 in Newark, New Jersey, the son of Philip Mandelbaum (June 22, 1908 – June 30, 2004) and Ella Baum Mandelbaum (1911–1999).
+Mandelbaum was born to a Jewish family on December 13, 1935, in Newark, New Jersey, the son of Philip Mandelbaum (June 22, 1908 – June 30, 2004) and Ella Baum Mandelbaum (1911–1999).
 He grew up in Maplewood, New Jersey.
 He is a graduate of Princeton University and Harvard University Law School.
 He is a partner at the law firm of Mandelbaum & Mandelbaum.

 New Jersey State Assemblyman

 He was elected to the New Jersey General Assembly in 1961, at the age of 25.
 He finished fourth in a field of 28 candidates for nine Essex County At-Large Assembly seats.
 He received 140,037 votes, more than 12,000 votes ahead of incumbent Republican Assemblyman Philip Lindeman.
 He was narrowly re-elected in 1963, finishing 1,065 votes ahead of another Democratic Assemblyman, John J. Miller, Jr. He was re-elected by more than 24,000 votes in 1965.